 - January 27 to February 27, 2019 at the Arizona History Museum in Tucson

 - March 1 to April 7, 2019 at the Tubac Center for the Arts

 - April 8 to May 18, 2019 at the Sedona Library

 - Summer 2019 (dates TBA) at the Sam Hill Gallery in Prescott

 - Summer 2019 (dates TBA) at the Winslow Arts Trust Museum

 - Other venues TBA

-This is an open call to Arizona artists for a statewide traveling exhibition to celebrate and honor the ACLU of Arizona’s 60th anniversary and decades of achievements.
+This is an open call to Arizona artists (whether you are from Arizona originally, or currently reside/work/study in Arizona either full- or part-time) for a statewide traveling exhibition to celebrate and honor the ACLU of Arizona’s 60th anniversary and decades of achievements.
 Selected artwork may also be reproduced in an ACLU of Arizona-produced 2019 wall calendar.
 The exhibition will reflect the ACLU of Arizona’s mission through painting, drawing, printmaking, mixed media and other art forms.
 Forty artists will be selected for the exhibit.
 Artists who work in other mediums and are interested in helping celebrate the ACLU of Arizona's 60th anniversary may contact 60thAnniversary@acluaz.org.

 ABOUT THE JURORS: